rjferguson21/big-bang/docs/guides/using_bigbang/default_credentials.md

 This document includes details on credentials to access each package in a default install (without SSO).
 It is safe to assume that any packages not listed in the two categories below either have no need for authentication or use different methods (ex: velero require kubectl access).

-## Packages with SSO but no built in authentication
+## Packages with no built in authentication

-The below applications provide no authentication by default but can be auth-protected with the use of SSO and authservice:
+Although the below applications have no built in authentication, Big Bang's helm values can be configured to deploy authservice in front of these endpoints.
+Authservice is an Authentication Proxy that can integrate with SSO providers like Keycloak.

 - Jaeger
 - Monitoring (Prometheus)